d-exclaimation/pioneer/Documentation/getting-started.md

 ```

 !!!success ID
-Pioneer provide a struct to define [ID]() from a `String` or `UUID` which will be differentiable from a regular `String` by [Graphiti](https://github.com/GraphQLSwift/Graphiti).
+Pioneer provide a struct to define [ID](https://swiftpackageindex.com/d-exclaimation/pioneer/documentation/pioneer/id) from a `String` or `UUID` which will be differentiable from a regular `String` by [Graphiti](https://github.com/GraphQLSwift/Graphiti).

-[ID]() are commonly used scalar in GraphQL use to identify types.
+[ID](https://swiftpackageindex.com/d-exclaimation/pioneer/documentation/pioneer/id) are commonly used scalar in GraphQL use to identify types.
 !!!

 ### Context

-Context is a useful type that can be generated for each request and can be used for many purpose such as
+Context is a useful type that can be generated for each request and can be used for many purpose such as:
-- Reading request-specific header value
+- Reading request-specific header value,
 - Setting response headers and cookies, or
 - Performing dependency injection to each resolver functions